 The System was created to provide retirement, survivor, and disability benefits to qualified members and their beneficiaries.
 The cost of such programs includes recurring benefit payments as designated by the various plans, refunds of member contributions to terminated employees, and the cost of administering the System.
-Combined Fiduciary net position increased by \$618.9 million during Fiscal Year 2018.
-The year's investment return of 10.6% or \$970.9 million in investment gains, employer contributions of \$271.5 million, employee contribution of \$76.5 million and benefit payments and administration expenses of \$680.3 million are the primary reasons for this year's increase in total plan net position.
+Combined Fiduciary net position increased by \$156.3 million during Fiscal Year 2019.
+The year's investment return of 5% or \$472.8 million in investment gains, employer contributions of \$326.2 million, employee contribution of \$82.3 million and benefit payments and administration expenses of \$719.9 million are the primary reasons for this year's increase in total plan net position.

-On a year to year basis, plans had decreases/increases in required actuarial determined contribution rates that ranged from -17.07% to 16.4%.
-Employer contributions increased by \$2.2 million or 0.8% primarily due to the large decrease in contributions to the Post-Retirement Increase Fund, County Municipal Police and Firefighters' Plan and Judiciary Plan.
-These decreases were offset by increased contributions in other plans.
-Member contributions increased by \$2.9 million.
-Transfers from the Post-Retirement Increase Fund decreased by \$20.2 million, which is in accordance with planned schedule of transfers for previously granted increases in retiree benefits.
+On a year-to-year basis, plans had decreases/increases in required actuarial determined contribution rates that ranged from -1% to 46% with the largest rate increase being in the County Municipal Police and Firefighters' Plan ("CMPF").
+Employer contributions' increase of \$54.7 million or 20% is primarily attributed to the State Employees' Plan, New State Police Plan and CMPF.
+These were partially offset by significant decreases in amounts contributed by the Diamond State Port Plan (Frozen as of October 2018).
+In addition, \$10.8 million of the overall increase pertains to general funds received from State of Delaware to pay for a one-time supplement benefit in accordance with previously enacted law: Section 10 of Senate Bill 236.
+Member contributions increased by \$5.8 million primarily as a result of increased covered payroll of active members.
+Transfers from the Post-Retirement Increase Fund decreased by \$0.4 million, which is in accordance with planned schedule of transfers for previously granted increases in retiree benefits.

-Pension benefit payments increased by approximately 5.1% as a result of a net increase of 857 members/beneficiaries during Fiscal Year 2018.
+Pension benefit payments increased by approximately 6% as a result of a net increase of 962 members/beneficiaries during Fiscal Year 2019 and due to the payment of the supplement benefit described above.
 Transfers of Assets Outside the System include transfers from the County & Municipal Police and Firefighters' COLA Fund (COLA Fund) to individual participating entities.
 This fund invests non-pension contributions designated for distribution to pension plans outside the System that meet certain program criteria.